Mirandadaa/mica-gd300/lectures/w9-assignments.md

 - Do you use videos?
 - Do you use type?
 - Do you use illustration?
+- How do different elements work together on screen?
 - What tone/mood do you want to tell the story in?
 - How can your visual decisions support the tone?
+- How can your visual decisions help audience unerstand the story?
 - Find the reference materials that can help communicate your ideas visually and **create mood boards as a PDF file**.
+The format of the PDF is up to you.